NASCAR on television and radio: Other rights

-2025–2031: Fox, Amazon Prime Video, TNT, NBC and the CW
+2025–2031: Fox, Amazon Prime Video, TNT, USA Sports, NBC and the CW

 In July 2023, broadcast network The CW signed a TV rights deal to broadcast the NASCAR Xfinity Series from 2025 to 2031 for an estimated $115 million annual fee.

 In November 2023, NASCAR announced a television and streaming deal for the NASCAR Cup Series from 2025 to 2031 for a $1.1 billion annual fee.
 Fox Sports and NBC Sports will distribute 14 Cup races each, with five and four races on their broadcast networks respectively.
 Fox Sports will continue to air early season spring races including the Daytona 500, while NBC will continue to show late-season fall races including the entire NASCAR Cup Series playoffs.
 Amazon Prime Video will stream five Cup races in the early summer, as well as practice and qualifying for the first half of the season except for the Clash, Daytona 500 and All-Star Race.
 TNT will show the remaining five Cup races in the late summer, which will also be streamed on HBO Max.
 Practice and qualifying for the second half of the season will air on TruTV and HBO Max.
 It was also announced that Fox Sports would continue its arrangement with the NASCAR Truck Series from the previous media deal.